admb-project/admb/scripts/docker/quickstart-unix.md

     * **--workdir** changes the container current directory to the work directory **/simple**.

-    * **johnoel/admb:linux** is the container name.
+    * **johnoel/admb:linux** is the image name.

-3. Build and run simple model in the container's interactive shell.
+3. Build and run simple model in the interactive shell.

       2.1 Build simple.tpl.